spacemeshos/testnet-guide/ffnet.md

 ## What to expect?

-Chaos and broken things, but also a glimpse of an awesome near future where anyone in the world can mine a fair cryptocurrency from home using their existing computer, while still being able to play Fortnite without understanding what CLI and Terminal mean. 🤓
+Chaos and broken things, but also a glimpse of an awesome near future where anyone in the world can mine a fair cryptocurrency from home using their existing computer, while still being able to play FortNite without understanding what CLI and Terminal mean. 🤓

 ## Why are we doing this?